-Semi-open (sometimes called ‘partially open’, or, ‘semi-closed’) centrifugal pump impellers are utilised within radial flow centrifugal pumps.
-Semi-open impellers have only one shroud, which is mounted either on the front or back of the impeller.
+Semi-open impellers (sometimes called ‘partially open‘, or, ‘semi-closed‘) are utilised within radial flow centrifugal pumps.
+Unlike open impellers and closed impellers, semi-open impellers have only one shroud, which is mounted on the front or back of the impeller.
 This type of impeller is very well suited to handling liquids with a moderate amount of suspended bodies.

 Does not get easily blocked/clogged.

-Good compromise between the open and closed types of impeller.
+Good compromise between the open and closed type impellers.

-Axial thrust created by the impeller can be quite high thus requiring thrust bearings to be installed.
+Axial thrust created by the impeller can be quite high which may require thrust bearings to be installed.

-Bernoulli’s principle states that if a steady flow is exposed to a change in area, then the velocity and pressure will change correspondingly.
+Bernoulli’s principle states that if a steady flow is exposed to a change in area, then the pressure and velocity will change correspondingly.

 |Fully Interactive 3D Model|